Juan-Jones/blogsphere/content/blog/create-a-blog-for-free.md

 What does it mean to monetize a blog?
 The definition of “monetize” is to turn into currency.
 Therefore, monetizing a blog means to “make money blogging".

 So the next question is, [how can you monetize your blog](/blog/how-to-monetize-a-blog)?
 There are several ways to monetize a blog.
-A few methods include affiliate marketing, selling digital products, or placing ads on your site.
+A few methods include affiliate marketing, selling digital products, [starting a YouTube Channel](/blog/how-to-start-a-youtube-channel), along with many others.

 If you are unsure about the monetizing strategies you should use, you could always look at the strategies your competitors are using.
 Every site is different.
 Therefore, it’s critical to identify profitable monetization strategies.
 More importantly, you need to understand why these strategies are profitable.